flywire/lo-p/docs/50-Importing_XML.md

 There are many online tutorials on Java and DOM, such as Oracle's at https://docs.oracle.com/javase/tutorial/jaxp/dom/.
-Two other good ones are mkyong's starting at https://mkyong.com/tutorials/java-xml-tutorials/ and "Easy DOM Parsing in Java" by Eric Bruno at https://drdobbs.com/jvm/easy-dom-parsing-in-java/231002580/.
+Two other good ones are mkyong's starting at https://mkyong.com/tutorials/java-xml-tutorials/ and "Easy DO Parsing in Java" by Eric Bruno at https://drdobbs.com/jvm/easy-dom-parsing-in-java/231002580/.
 I've 'borrowed' some of Bruno's DOM functions for my XML.java support class, and his company.xml example.